-Cancer Council Victoria and the Centre for Organisational Change in Person-Centred Healthcare (OCPH) at Deakin University partnered once again to deliver the 2018 Clinical Consultation Skills Education Retreat for Oncology Clinicians.
+Cancer Council Victoria and the Centre for Organisational Change in Person-Centred Healthcare (OCPH) at Deakin University are partnering to deliver the annual Clinical Consultation Skills Retreat for oncology and palliative care clinicians.

 Run over three days, this immersive experiential learning event focuses on enhancing core skills and mentoring capabilities in communication for clinical scenarios, including delivering bad news, mismatched expectations, determining goals of care and discussing end-of-life care.